 What reasons do parents think about when selecting a school for their children when they move abroad?
-Are they similar reasons for why teachers choose to work at a school abroad as well?
+Are there similar reasons why teachers choose to work at a school abroad as well?
 There are many different kinds of international schools and they are all in different situations.
-How important is finding out about if the school features a curriculum that is consistent with your future career plans?
-It could be beneficial to ask these types of questions at your interview, before you make any big decisions to move or choose a school to work at.
+How important is finding out about how well the school is linked to other international schools?
+It could be beneficial to ask these types of questions at your interview before you make any big decisions to move or choose a school to work at.
 So, how do you choose the right international school for your children to attend or for you to work at?
-In this blog series we will discuss the Tips for Selecting an International School.
+This blog series will discuss the Tips for Selecting an International School.

 Tip #7 – Does the school feature a curriculum that is consistent with your future plans?

-Most of us international school teachers start off in a school that teaches in the same curriculum as your home country.
-After all, your home country curriculum is what you have the most experience teaching in, and it is also probably the one in which you are the most comfortable.
-Also, if you work at a school that teaches your home country curriculum, then you will most likely be teaching alongside others who are just like you (which could make you feel “more at home” while living abroad).
+Most of us international school teachers start in a school that teaches in the same curriculum as your home country.
+After all, your home country’s curriculum is what you have the most experience teaching, and it is also probably the one in which you are the most comfortable.
+Also, if you work at a school that teaches your home country’s curriculum, then you will most likely be teaching alongside others who are just like you (which could make you feel “more at home” while living abroad).

 It is nice to have a couple of different experiences noted on your CV that refer to the different curricula in which you have taught.
 It is not only good for you so that you grow professionally, but it is also potentially good when job hunting.
 Only a few cities in the world have more than 20 international schools in them (Beijing, Shanghai, Bangkok, etc…) and can offer many different kinds of curricula.

-On our website we have a School Profile Search feature that allows you to search for the schools that teach the curriculum that you are looking for in your next job.
+On our website, we have a School Profile Search feature that allows you to search for the schools that teach the curriculum that you are looking for in your next job.
 You can search by choosing the following curricula: UK, USA, Canada, IPC, PYP, MYP, and IB.
 We also have an “other” option to search schools that teach a curriculum that is not one of those eight choices.
-When searching our 1340 international schools (updates on 16 January 2013), we have found the following results regarding curricula:
+When searching our 2307 international schools (updates on 13 November 2023), we have found the following results regarding curricula:

-• There are 472 international schools that teach the IB curriculum
+- There are 655 international schools that teach the IBDP curriculum

-• There are 29 international schools that teach the Canada curriculum
+- There are 54 international schools that teach the Canadian curriculum

-• There are 647 international schools that teach the “Other/Host Country” curriculum
+- There are 900 international schools that teach the “Host Country” curriculum

 If you are an International School Community member, log on today and submit your own search for the curriculum that is consistent with your future plans!

-If you are not a member yet, make sure to join www.internationalschoolcommunity.com and become a part of our over 1600 members.
-Many of our current members have listed that they have worked at over 200 international schools around the world, schools that teach all 8 of the curriculum search criteria.
-Feel free to send these members a message with your questions and get firsthand information about what it is like teaching in the curriculum at their international school.
+If you are not a member yet, make sure to join www.internationalschoolcommunity.com and become a part of our over 27600 members.
+Many of our current members have listed that they work at over 1200 international schools around the world.
+Feel free to send these members a message with your questions about an international school’s accreditation status and get firsthand information about how the accreditation process is going for them.